Work at the Street School - Volunteer Opportunities:

 Each volunteer candidate will need to submit the following:

 These can all be in English or Spanish, though Spanish is preferred.
 It's a standard part of the volunteer screening and application process.
-Please send these items as an email or fax them to Basilio Alvarez, Volunteer Coordinator in Guatemala.
-If you need help or have questions, please don't hesistate to contact Michael Shorr in the U.S. or Lise Bagger in Denmark.
-Full address information and fax number may be found on the Contact Us page.
+Please send these items as an email or fax them to Guadalupe Pos, Director of Edelac.
+If you need help or have questions in English, please don't hesitate to contact Michael Shorr in the U.S. Full address information and fax number may be found on the Contact Us page.

 Important Notes:

 Donation: The Street School asks that each volunteer bring something symbolic to give to the children who are served by the Street School.
-Examples include table games, pencils, pens, story books, sketch books, video tapes, medical equipment (stethescopes, e.g.), medicine (for colds, parasites, etc.) and so on.
-Any volunteers who would like to gather supplies (especially medical supplies) or conduct fundraising prior to coming to Guatemala, please contact Basilio Alvarez,Volunteer Coordinator in Guatemala.
+Examples include table games, pencils, pens, story books, sketch books, video tapes, medical equipment (stethoscopes, e.g.), medicine (for colds, parasites, etc.) and so on.
+Any volunteers who would like to gather supplies (especially medical supplies) or conduct fund raising prior to coming to Guatemala, please contact Guadalupe Pos.

 Please don’t hesitate to contact us for more information about volunteer opportunities.